 There are already many good answers to this question, some of them very good.
 So, rather than hack over the same old ground, I will let you ask Dr. Google about those and answer the corollary to this question: What you shouldn’t do to get rid of soreness or DOMS .

-Most people hate pain, they think it the Devil’s Handmaiden.
+Most people hate pain, they think of it as the Devil’s Handmaiden.
 People believe pain to be an unnecessary aberration, do not want to tolerate it and intend to avoid it at all costs.
-Caring parents would like to see their children never exposed to it and pain to be immediately wiped off the face of this earth.
+Like Polio, caring parents would like to see their children never exposed to it and pain wiped off the face of the earth.
 Many modern societies & cultures believe it behooves them to do all that they can to keep the evil of pain from their constituents’ abodes.
 This attitude is completely intuitive, sympathetically understandable and simply mistaken.

 (For example, let’s say) that after a particularly kickass training session last night, your biceps are killing you and so you decide to drop by the local chemist’s on your way home from work to pick up some Brufen.

 Taking analgesics like Brufen probably isn’t the smartest way to solve your little pain problem because:

 Now this sounds rather scary and undesirable (at least for guys trying to put on some buff) and it is.
 It is really rather counterproductive to why you went to the gym in the first place.
 And most likely, similar sides are bound to occur with many, if not all of the other analgesics (and anti-inflammatories, but that’s the subject for another post) that you received a script for on your last trip to your doctor’s.